oHatless/NuvolaScripting/README.md

 - Stack traced error messages.
 - Extensive chainability.

-# Execution

-Understanding how the API handles execution is essential to avoid deadlocks and random freezes.

-When a script is loaded by the API, it calls `client.registerModule()` to retrieve metadata.
-After registration, all global scope code is executed.
-Then, lifecycle functions like `onEnable()` are called as needed.

-It’s important to note that global code is only executed once.
-If you want your script to run code continuously, you must call `script.loop()`.
-It runs your code repeatedly in a dedicated thread shared by all scripts, with an optional delay you specify.

 # Auto Completion

 To get the best scripting experience with Nuvola, it's recommended to set up the [LuaLS](https://github.com/LuaLS/lua-language-server) tool.